History of Campton Mission:

 - repaired part of downed fencing, a damaged barn and roof on a nearby farm in West Liberty damaged by a tornado

 - repaired/insulated a house trailer’s leaky roof and installed an independent circuit for the AC unit

 - placed a "Little Free Library" in Campton, which is maintained by their local library

 - created support for the pantry floor and installed an industrial refrigerator

 Campton Mission is a rewarding ministry that our parish is proud to support.
-If you would like to pitch-in, please contact Caitlin Cipolla-McCulloch, Pastoral Associate for Adult Faith Formation at 777-6433, X121 or firstname.lastname@example.org.
+If you would like to pitch-in, please contact Annie Mesewicz, Pastoral Associate of Youth Ministry at firstname.lastname@example.org or Caitlin Cipolla-McCulloch, Pastoral Associate for Adult Faith Formation at email@example.com.